The Hunt for the Best Organic Mattress

 No, it’s not.
 The natural latex is vegan.
 The latex comes from the rubber tree and is whipped until it’s nice and fluffy.
 One rubber tree can yield latex for 30 years.
 The organic cotton casing is mixed with certified organic wool.
 Their wool is undyed and lanolin free.

-Wool is a natural fire retardant so you don't have to worry about any of the synthetic additives.
-They work very, very closely with their farmers.
-We discussed their relationship with their farmers in depth, and they ensure everything is produced sustainably and bought as local as possible.
+The Futon Shop works very, very closely with their farmers.
+We discussed their relationship with their farmers in depth, and they ensure everything is produced sustainably and bought as locally as possible.
 Lots of happy sheep!